sgraham/sgraham.github.io/_posts/2023-04-11-fast-updates.markdown

 ## An unscripted demo

 That wall of text doesn't really make it seem that cool, but it kind of is!
-I thought I would try to record a short video, because seeing it update in realtime is the neat thing.
+I thought I would try to record a short-but-captivating video, because seeing it update in real time is the neat thing.

 But as I'm lacking **Streamer Star Charisma** and snazzy video production, we instead have to settle for a video of me mumbling, while typing slowly and making typos, discovering bugs, and forgetting what I was going to talk about.
 But maybe you can kind of see what's going on and how it could be neat.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Di-GK1RkYh8?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-(You'll need to open it on YT and make sure it's set to 1080p and fullscreen or you're definitely not going to get anything out of it.)
+(You'll need to open it on YT and make sure it's set to 1080p and fullscreen or you're definitely not going to be able to see what's going on.)

 ---